1. Home

 Comparison diagram highlighting differences between manual spreadsheet consolidation and automated software solutions

-Automated systems apply appropriate exchange rates based on transaction types and reporting requirements.
-Historical rates, spot rates, and average rates get applied consistently across all entities.
+Automated systems apply appropriate exchange rates based on transaction types.
+Historical rates, spot rates and average rates get applied consistently across all entities based on schedule refresh.

 Continuous Consolidation Capability

-Instead of waiting until month-end, you can view consolidated positions daily.
-Issues surface immediately rather than two weeks after close, giving you time to investigate and correct while context is fresh.
+Instead of waiting until month-end, view consolidated positions daily.
+Issues surface immediately rather than two weeks after close.
+Month-end becomes a confirmation step rather than a discovery exercise.

 Compliance-Ready Reporting

-IFRS 10 requires consolidation when you control another entity, focusing on power over investees, exposure to variable returns, and the ability to affect those returns.
-Control typically exists with over 50% voting rights, but can occur with less under certain circumstances.
+IFRS 10 requires consolidation when you control another entity.
+Control means power over investees, exposure to variable returns and the ability to affect those returns.

 ASC 810 Under US GAAP

-US GAAP uses a dual model: the voting interest model for traditional subsidiaries and the variable interest entity (VIE) model for special purpose entities.
-This two-tier approach can lead to different consolidation conclusions than IFRS.
+ASC 810 uses a dual model: the voting interest model for traditional subsidiaries and the variable interest entity (VIE) model for special purpose entities.
+This two-tier approach can produce different consolidation conclusions than IFRS.

 Key Compliance Considerations